Diamond Education

 Cut quality is the most important consideration when choosing half moon diamonds.
 Because they are considered fancy shapes, half moon diamonds do not receive a formal GIA cut grade, making visual assessment essential.

-A well-cut half moon diamond should sparkle evenly across its entire face.
+Just like with other diamond cuts, a really well-cut half moon diamond should be able to sparkle across the entire face.
 Poor cut quality results in dead zones, pronounced bow-ties, and uneven light return.
-The straight edge should be crisp and the curved edge smooth, so the stone neither appears too flat nor too bulged.
+A half-moon diamond should have a straight edge and a smooth curve so as not to appear too flat or bulged.

 Recommended Guidelines: